Trotskystation/Trotskystation/.github/CONTRIBUTING.md

 Regarding sprites & sounds, you must credit the artist and possibly the codebase.
 All yogstation assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
 However if you are porting assets from GoonStation or usually any assets under the [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/) are to go into the 'goon' folder of the yogstation codebase.

-## A word on Git
+## Line-Endings
-All .dmm .dm .md .txt .html are required to end with CRLF(DOS/WINDOWS) line endings,git will enforce said line endings automatically.
+Most common filetypes (dmm, dm, md,  txt, html) are required to end with CRLF(DOS/WINDOWS) line endings.
+Git will enforce said line endings automatically.
 Other file types have non enforced line endings.

+## Banned content
+Do not add any of the following in a Pull Request or risk getting the PR closed:
+* National Socialist Party of Germany content, National Socialist Party of Germany related content, or National Socialist Party of Germany references

+Just because something isn't on this list or guide doesn't mean that it's acceptable.
+Use common sense above all else.